Prime-TITAN-CameraMan/termux-desktops/Documentation/proot/debian_proot.md

 apt install -y chromium
 ```
 > [!NOTE]
-> If it got fails for administrative privilleges, use `sudo` at first then type command to avoid it.
+> If it got fails for without administrative privilleges, use `sudo` at first then type command to avoid it.

 It's done, now check below for next steps.